giant-nova/javafx-Food-Order-Management-System/README.md

 # Food Order Management System- Java FX Application
 ## A simple JavaFx application build on Java SE or core Java to mimic a standard Food Order Management System for a typical restaurant.

-The built application consists of two windows:-
+The application consists of mainly two windows:-
-- Sign In or Login In page
+1. Create Account and Login window
-- User dashboard
+2. Menu and Customer Order Panel

 ## Tech Stack Used